0xhatsume/tg-agentic-rag-dash/README.md

-# Telegram Bot using Agentic RAG
+# Telegram Bot using Agentic RAG (But now with Dashboard)

-Cos I tried to cobble together a serverless TG bot running thru Eliza but seriously it is so messy that nothing really works.
-(Also it really is just wrapping alot around things and copy-pasta from python side of stuff)

-So I need a more simple modular stack.
-No choice, I just have to stitch it up from ground again.
+Following the experiment on [Telegram Bot using Agentic RAG](https://github.com/0xhatsume/agentic-tg-rag), I now need a dashboard to iterate on settings and monitor more bots than one.
+Also there are other friends who want to co-use it.
+So I have to have a control center of sorts.
+Here we try to use Supabase as backend as much as possible.